sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 ## Prerequisites
 -	You have a trial account on SAP BTP.
 For a trial account, see [Get a Free Account on SAP BTP Trail](hcp-create-trial-account).
--	You have the Cloud Foundry CLI , as described in [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
+-	You have the Cloud Foundry CLI, as described in [Installing the cf CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).
 - You have a UNIX-like environment.